Basic Course in Applied Police Science (BCAPS)

 Equipment and Clothing Needed While Attending the Academy

-1. Regional Police Academy uniform: khaki pants, khaki shirts (long or short sleeves depending on season), black belt, black duty boots.
+1. Regional Police Academy uniform: khaki pants, khaki shirts (long and short sleeves required), black belt, belt keepers, black duty boots.

 2. Physical fitness clothing: black RPA t-shirt, black athletic shorts, white or black socks, running shoes, black sweat suit or black jogging suit (depending on season).

-5. Defensive tactics gear: black BDUs, black t-shirts, black duty boots, and leather gear.
+5. Defensive tactics gear: mouthguard required, black BDUs, black t-shirts, black duty boots, and leather gear/duty belt, and athletic cup (optional).

 Contact Information